berkaygunduzz/atdmc/README.md

 # ATD Map Creator

-An ugly app which helps to make maps for [Anuto TD](https://github.com/reloZid/android-anuto)
+An app which helps to make maps for [Anuto TD](https://github.com/reloZid/android-anuto)

 ## Attention!

-This app isn't ready for full work, it's like mess of codes.
-It probably has lots of bugs.
+This app isn't ready for full work.
+It can have some issues.
 Just try to follow the instructions for your convenience.

 ## Instructions